Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-30-direct-subscription-first-cut.md

-# Direct subscription: the execution path, measured in five cuts
+# Direct subscription: the execution path, measured in six cuts

-> **Read the fifth cut for the current state.** The earlier sections record a regression, its diagnosis, and two corrections, kept because the reasoning that found the costs is worth more than the numbers it corrected.
+> **Read the sixth cut for the current state.** The earlier sections record a regression, its diagnosis, and three corrections, kept because the reasoning that found the costs is worth more than the numbers it corrected.
 Every figure before the fifth cut comes from a single launch and should be read as provisional.

 `DirectSubscriptionCeilingBenchmarks`, .NET 10.0.11, Intel Core Ultra 9 275HX.
 Cuts one through four at one launch, the fifth at three.
 Three arms: **graph** (`UseDirectSubscription = false`), **fast** (the mechanism as built), **ceiling** (the hand-rolled stand-in from `2026-08-30-direct-subscription-ceiling.md`).